Nick Cordero's Wife On How COVID-19 Severely Damaged His Lungs

 However, Kloots said the doctor told her to not give up hope.

 "So, I'm not giving up hope.
 I am not giving up hope," she continued.
-"Obviously, super scary news to hear and news that, again, we are just trying to get to a healthy stable state so we can put his trach in and get him off the ventilator.
+"Obviously, super scary news to hear and news that, again, we are just trying to get to a healthy, stable state so we can put his trach in and get him off the ventilator.
 But that won't be able to happen until we figure out these issues in the lungs."

 Noam Galai/Getty Images for Beyond Yoga